-Compared to most occupations, those who work as a Wood Patternmaker are usually higher in their Realistic, Investigative, and Conventional interests.
+Compared to most occupations, those who work as a Wood Patternmaker are usually higher in their Realistic, Investigative, and Artistic interests.

 Wood Patternmakers typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.